bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/node-js-docs.md

 (If both are specified, the `--icu-data-dir` CLI parameter takes precedence.)

 ICU is able to automatically find and load a variety of data formats, but the data must be appropriate for the ICU version, and the file correctly named.
 The most common name for the data file is `icudt6X[bl].dat`, where `6X` denotes the intended ICU version, and `b` or `l` indicates the system’s endianness.
-Check [“ICU Data”](http://userguide.icu-project.org/icudata) article in the ICU User Guide for other supported formats and more details on ICU data in general.
+Check ["ICU Data”](http://userguide.icu-project.org/icudata) article in the ICU User Guide for other supported formats and more details on ICU data in general.

 The [full-icu](https://www.npmjs.com/package/full-icu) npm module can greatly simplify ICU data installation by detecting the ICU version of the running `node` executable and downloading the appropriate data file.
 After installing the module through `npm i full-icu`, the data file will be available at `./node_modules/full-icu`.
 This path can be then passed either to `NODE_ICU_DATA` or `--icu-data-dir` as shown above to enable full `Intl` support.